AI-SDC/SACRO-ML/CONTRIBUTING.md

       model:
             The Machine Learning Model.
       saved_model:
-            A saved copy of the Machine Learning Model used for comparisson.
+            A saved copy of the Machine Learning Model used for comparison.
       ignore_items: list
             A list of items to ignore when comparing the model with the saved_model.